Past Scholarship Recipients

 2007 Julie Falsken

 Julie (Falsken) Ratcliffe graduated from Embry Riddle Aeronautical University with undergraduate degrees in Aviation Business and Aeronautics and a Master’s degree in Logistics and Supply Chain Management.
 She went on to work for Boeing for a number of years in Flight Test Operations.
 As Julie married a fellow ERAU grad and now USAF pilot, she has had to step away from the aviation industry for the time being and is currently working in cyber intelligence, but she hopes to get back in the sky for fun real soon!
-Julie and her husband have one daughter who has already developed a love for airplanes!
+Julie and her husband have two children that they expose to airplanes and airports as often as they can!

 2008 Brittany Smith